sharktacos/OpenColorIO-configs/docs/Nuke.md

 - Final Delivery: Same as recieved film footage
 - CG plates: ACEScg

-What is variable, and needs to be in the show guide, is the view transform used, which as discussed corresponds to dailies output.
+What is variable, and needs to be noted in the show guide, is the [view transform](config.md) used, which as discussed corresponds to dailies output.
 For clarity here we have a Nuke gizmo called [Write Dailies Sequence](https://github.com/sharktacos/VFX-software-prefs/blob/main/docs/Nuke.md) that automatically creates a burn-in text on the image documenting the shot name and output transform.

 ### Non-color managed show using DPX footage (in this example from an ARRI camera)